kreier/reactivate23/README.md

 - program a
 - program b - with link
 - program c do create the image
-- Exlipes to edit Java files (why not CS code?)
+- VS Coide to edit Java files

 ## Creating the firmware image